nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ![Figure 10](Figure10.png)

-Again, guidelines for creating the various settings to create outputs can be found [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/)
+Again, guidelines for setting up the various settings to create outputs can be found [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/).

 This graph is a standard distribution of the datasets plotted side by side.
 As was stated previously, Wailuku was found to generally have the most expensive fuel, which is shown here graphically.
 When looking at the electricity rates, we can see that the most expensive location is Hawaii island.
 So, based off our quick example,